jlongtine/jlongtine.github.com/hire-me.md

 I'm *currently available* as a contractor on an hourly basis for 20-30 hours per week.

+I'm looking to do 25-30 hrs of work per week, and want some flexibility wrt to where I do that work.
+If it is a Boulder company, I'd be up for going in to an office on a fairly regular basis, and for a Denver company I'm up for the same thing, but would like to keep it to a couple of times per week, in that case.

+My preference would be for infrastructure or data systems work: stuff like processing lots of data quickly, and figuring out clever ways to store that data for whatever use case is necessary.
+As an example, processing data within 10-20 seconds of receiving it, and storing that in a data store such as [Redis](http://redis.io/), [Cassandra](http://cassandra.apache.org/), or [HBase](http://hbase.apache.org/) for quick retrieval for a dashboard, or send notifications to mobile devices based on that data.

+Some technologies I've been playing with recently include [Ruby](http://www.ruby-lang.org/en/)/[Rails](http://rubyonrails.org/), [Java](http://www.java.com/en/), [Storm](http://storm-project.net/), [Cassandra](http://cassandra.apache.org/), and [Redis](http://redis.io/).
+And I love learning new technologies, so if there is some challenging problem that you want some help with or an outsider's perspective on, I'd love to help out.

+I also have experience managing teams, and have spent the last four years learning about human relationships and I'd love to shadow a team leader and help hone his technique, help him see how his team sees and hears him, and help him improve the effectiveness of his communication with his team.

 [Contact me](mailto:thoughts@joellongtine.com).
 We can discuss your needs, and see if we are a good fit for one another.

 ## What I do